You're Gonna Get Rocked! (song)

 "You're Gonna Get Rocked!" is a 1988 song by American singer La Toya Jackson, taken from her 1988 album La Toya.
-Released on March 27, 1988, The single, produced by popular hip hop hitmakers Full Force, was among her most successful.
+Released on March 27, 1988, the single, produced by popular hip hop hitmakers Full Force, was among her most successful songs.

 Song information

 The single was released throughout the U.S., Europe, and Canada.
-It peaked at #103, barely missing the Billboard Hot 100.
-It also peaked at #66 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, #90 in the United Kingdom, #82 in the Netherlands and #42 in New Zealand.
+It peaked at #66 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, #90 in the United Kingdom, #82 in the Netherlands and #42 in New Zealand.
 The B-side of the single was the album track "Does It Really Matter".

 "You're Gonna Get Rocked!" is the third of five songs by La Toya Jackson to have an accompanying music video.
 The clip was directed by Greg Gold and was released in October 1988.
 A huge promotion campaign followed in the fall of 1988, with Jackson performing the song live on many different TV shows worldwide.
 The track samples James Brown's "Funky President".
 The Miami News reviewed the song as having a "heavy funk beat" that does "grind to a fierce rhythm track."